Rockies vs. Reds Player Props Betting Odds

 McMahon Stats

-- McMahon has put up 72 hits with 20 doubles, three triples, 12 home runs and 32 walks.
+- McMahon has recorded 73 hits with 20 doubles, three triples, 12 home runs and 32 walks.
 He has driven in 41 runs with four stolen bases.

-- McMahon has recorded a base hit in 10 games in a row.
-In his last 10 outings he is hitting .405 with two doubles, a triple, three home runs, seven walks and six RBI.
+- McMahon hopes to build on an 11-game hitting streak in this matchup.
+During his last 10 games he is hitting .385 with two doubles, a triple, three home runs, six walks and five RBI.

 McMahon Recent Games